 Class A asphalt shingles can withstand a fire burning through the wooden structural components for up to two hours.
 Because asphalt shingles are relatively inexpensive, they are the most common roofing material, especially in areas where fire isn't an ever-present danger.
 In fire-prone areas, other fireproof or fire-resistant materials are superior to asphalt shingles.

 Concrete is used more often in industrial and commercial construction rather than residential.
-For residential buildings, concrete or clay tiles are fireproof, durable roofing materials.
-Often used for Spanish, Southwest and Mission architecture, the concrete or clay rounded tiles are heavy and require additional structural support.
+For residential buildings, concrete or clay tiles are recommended fireproof, durable roofing materials.
+Often used for Spanish, Southwest, and Mission architecture, the concrete or clay rounded tiles are heavy in weight and require additional structural support.

-Slate is another heavy roofing material that offers the advantage of not burning.
-While it is nearly indestructible, it tends to be expensive and requires skilled contractors to install it.
-Due to the weight of slate, a qualified contractor or engineer will need to evaluate the load-bearing capability of the existing structure.
-Additional support beams or braces may need to be installed to support the weight of this beautiful and fireproof material.
+Slate is another heavy roofing material that offers the dual advantages of fire resistance and natural beauty.
+While nearly indestructible, it tends to be expensive and requires skilled contractors to install it.
+Due to the weight of slate, a qualified contractor or engineer will need to evaluate the load-bearing capability of the existing structure prior to a slate roof installation.
+Additional support beams or braces may be required to support the weight of this material.

-Metal roofing is available in zinc, copper, steel, stainless steel and other alloys.
-Particularly useful in salty coastal areas, most metals are non-corrosive and will resist burning.
-Metal roofs are also suitable for roofs with a steep slope where heavy materials such as slate and tile are impractical or dangerous.
-Metal sheets and shingles can also be fashioned to resemble cedar shake and other roofing materials, but without the fire hazard.
-Consider metal rooftop coatings and insulation.
-Kymax Metal Roof Top Coating is algae, mildew and fire-resistant.
+Metal roofing is available in the form of zinc, copper, steel, stainless steel, and other alloys.
+Particularly useful in salty, damp coastal areas, most metals are non-corrosive, as well as being algae-, mildew-, and fire-resistant.
+Lightweight metal is also suitable for roofs with a steep slope where heavy materials such as slate and tile are impractical or dangerous.
+Metal sheets and shingles can be fashioned to resemble cedar shake and other roofing materials, but without the fire hazard.

 Some builders add products such as Kynar.
-This insulating metal roof product is fire, corrosion, abrasion, moisture and UV-resistant.
+This insulating metal roof product is resistant to fire, corrosion, abrasion, moisture, and UV rays.

-Since the roof is a structure's most vulnerable area, a fireproof or fire-resistant roof is particularly important in areas prone to fires.
-By carefully choosing the roofing materials, property owners can prevent wind-borne embers from damaging or destroying the property.
+Since the roof is a structure's most vulnerable area, a fireproof or fire-resistant roof is particularly important in areas at high risk of fires.
+By carefully choosing the roofing materials and properly maintaining their roof, property owners can prevent wind-borne embers from damaging or destroying the property.